outpaddling/Coding-Standards/README.md

 4. Make the build-system package-friendly.
 If it's trivial to create a Debian package, a FreeBSD port, a MacPort, a pkgsrc packages, etc., then we'll more likely get free help from packager maintainers, so we can stay out of the software management business and focus on development.
+Users won't have any trouble deploying the software, and we won't have to waste time helping them with deployment issues.
 This can be achieved very simply with a clean Makefile that respects standard build variables such as CC, CFLAGS, LDFLAGS, etc., which most package managers already provide as environment variables or via the make command.